Exploring the Neighborhood - Literature Jigsaw

 Find books in your library about how wildlife learns to adapt to humans and how humans can show respect for wildlife as they expand in developmemt.

 Davis, Wendy.
 City Park (Habitat).
 New York: Children’s Book Press, 1998.

 Green, Jen.
 In a Backyard.
 Crabtree Pub., 2002.

 Peet, Bill.
 Farewell to Shady Glade.
 Boston: Houghton Mifflin, 1981.

 Thornhill, Jan.
 Wild in the City.
 Owl Communications, 1999.

-Tell the students that todaythey are beginning an exploration in search of city wildlife.
-Give them Attachment One: Knowledge about City Wildlife.
-Before youarrange the students into groups, have them reflect quietly about the words “city wildlife.”
-Ask them to consider how the words work together to help us predict or define its meaning.
-Arrange the class into groups of two-three students.
+Tell the students that today they are beginning an exploration of city wildlife and its relationship to people.
+Have them reflect quietly about the words “city wildlife.”
+Ask them how the words work together to help us understand its meaning.
+Arrange the class into groups of two or three students.
+Give them copies of the handout Knowledge about City Wildlife.
 Allow about five minutes for students to discuss and write about the two sentences on the handout.
-Bring the students back as a class.
-Engage students in a discussion by asking students to offer their perspectives on the meaning of the term.
-Record their responses and save for review during the lessons that follow.
+Engage students in a whole-group discussion on the meaning of the term.
+Record notes to recall in later discussions.

 Explain to the class that you will be dividing the class into four groups.
 Each group will form a “literature circle.”
 Each group will be assigned a book to read and discuss.

 Give the students name tags with colored circles on them.
 The colors indicate which group they are in so all members of a group will have the same color.